Rugvedhvaidya/Malicious-URL-Detection/README.md

 **Lexical features** The lexical features include hostname-based and full URLbased features like digit count in the hostname, base URL length, etc.

 The extracted features are then normalized and given to machine-learning algorithms like Random forest, SVM, etc., and deep-learning algorithms like CNN, LSTM, and Bi-LSTM.
-The proposed method is as shown in the below figure
+The proposed method is as shown in the below figure.

 ![Proposed approach](images/proposedsystem.png)